clubajax/BYODG/README.md

-grid
+# Grid

-====
+## Description

-A project that demonstrates how to build your own grid instead of relying on one from a library
+`grid` is a project that demonstrates how to build your own grid instead of relying on one from a library.